What does ‘Personal Use’ or ‘Commercial Use’ on an SVG file mean to crafters?

-And you don’t have to comment and tell me about Disney®, Marvel®, or other licensed items being sold in person and online (like Etsy shops) illegally.
+And you don’t have to comment and tell me about all the Disney®, Marvel®, or other licensed items being sold in-person and online illegally.
 So, I would tell you, other people’s bad business practice is none of your business, and that won’t help you succeed.

-If you are going down the road of an entrepreneur from your hobby, you want to be a reputable company.
+If you are going down the road of an entrepreneur from hobby to business, you want to be a reputable company from day one.
 There are so many other great ways to sell more and build the amazing business you are dreaming of today.

 How to get Commercial Use SVGs or Crafter’s License SVGs on We Can Make That

 We offer a couple of different ways you can use our files to build your business.

 This type of SVG/Crafting website is not free to maintain.
 The time and technology costs are more than I expected for sure!
 So, to support this passion of mine — this website, the free SVGs and all the other fun things we have here — we offer a variety of ways people can purchase/use our items.

 - Free SVGs on the site include both commercial and personal use.

 My “why” I now have a Craft business.

 I hope this helped clear up what file you need to turn your business into a hobby.
 This adventure has been amazing for me.
 Not always easy, but always worth it!
 I hope you join the fun of owning a creative business.

 I started this site in 2016 as a way to escape the reality of my messy divorce.
 Creative Therapy I called it.
 I needed a creative outlet during this ugly time.
 I was able to share my creativity and focus on something fun.
-It helped with the healing I needed to focus on from the ‘garbage’ my first marriage brought me and my kids.
+It helped me focus on the healing I needed from the ‘garbage’ my first marriage brought me and my kids.